GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Size almost always involves complexity, and complexity confuses programmers.
-Confused programmers, in turn, introduce mistakes (bugs) into programs.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts